Microsoft Azure AI Hackathon Official Rules – (the “Official Rules”)

 Makers must do the following to participate in the Hackathon:

-- To get access to the required tools, Makers must sign up for the Azure free trial or use an existing Azure
+To get access to the required tools, Makers must sign up for the Azure free trial or use an existing Azure.
+New accounts will automatically receive $200 in Azure credits to use towards building submission applications.
+Additional $100 credits will be available upon request for Makers creating Machine Learning models while credits last.
+Requests must be made on Devpost at https://challengepost.wufoo.com/forms/zii8nh512z47cu/

-- Build or update functioning software that uses one or more of the following tools: Azure Machine Learning service, Azure Cognitive Services, and/or Azure Search.
-Makers must meet the following requirements to be eligible for the Hackathon:
+Build or update functioning software that uses one or more of the following tools: Azure Machine Learning service, Azure Cognitive Services, and/or Azure Search.

 B. Language Requirements